SystemsApproach/security/infra.rst

 path.
-The problem was that not only was this path not a viable way to reach YouTube, it was also a *more specific* path, that is, it was for a longer prefix than the true path to YouTube that was being advertised by other ASes.
+The problem was that not only was this path not a viable way to reach YouTube, it was also a *more specific* path, that is, it was for a longer prefix than the true path to YouTube that was being advertised by other ASs.
 This turned into a problem well beyond the boundaries of Pakistan when the ISP advertised the route upstream to a larger ISP.
 The upstream ISP now saw the more specific route as a distinct piece of routing information from the true, less specific